nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Keeps a reference to the `Logic` component, because the UI relies on the Logic to execute commands.
 * Depends on some classes in the `Model` component, as it displays `Job` objects residing in the Model.

-**Component Structure:**
+The following is a class diagram of the `UI` component:

 <img src="images/developer-guide/UiClassDiagram.png" width="900" />

 The UI consists of a `MainWindow` that is made up of parts like `CommandBox` and `ResultDisplay`.
-These parts are always being shown in `MainWindow`, while other parts like `JobListPanel`, `JobDetailsPanel` are only visible to the user depending on the state of the application e.g. when the job list if not empty, when a job is selected.

-etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+These parts are always being shown in `MainWindow`, while other parts like `JobListPanel`, `JobDetailsPanel` are only visible to the user depending on the state of the application (e.g. when the job list is not empty, or when a job is selected).
+All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 ### Logic Component